GilbertoCsar/Step_Motor_Control/README.md

 Direct drive and Reverse drive of the motor and if is occuring Recovery of the positioning by the motor, with the Control System, after an eventual fault of the electrical Power Supply.
-This project does not involves any Limit Switches, because it involves the use of an incremental rotary encoder.
+This project does not involve any Limit Switches, because it involves the use of an incremental rotary encoder.
 The Accuracy is equal to  +/- 1 (one) pulse of encoder.
 ***VIEWING & DOWNLOADING THE VIDEO***